The tempered disk and the tempered cohomology: Geometric interpretation of log-growth transfer theorems for -adic differential equations

 Where by $t=0$ we simply indicate the projection taking $t=0$.
-All the rings in the previous diagram are Banach, hence we can consider the associated spectra in $\BanK$.
-Then in the derived analytic setting , we obtain a diagram of continuous maps
+All the rings in the previous diagram are Banach, hence we can consider the associated spectra in $\Ind(\BanK)$ as constructed in Section \ref{section spectrum}.
+Then, in the derived analytic setting , we obtain a diagram of continuous maps

 that is the restriction (i.e. is induced by base change at the levels of algebras) of the diagram on affine spaces: